mustafaakgul/diablo4-side-quest-checker/README.md

 The Greater Good D
 The Heretic D
 The Swamp's Protection D
-Timeworn Effigy*
+Timeworn Effigy* D
 To Walk a Dark Path D
 Traveler's Superstition D
 Turbulent Waters D
 Venom of the Nangari* D
 Unearthed Regrets D
-What cant be Cured
+What Cant Be Cured D

 MAP
 Tenets of Depravity